blobor/challenge/README.md

 * you free to use any styling framework
 * app should be responsive with at least 3 media break points
 * tests are optional (but is plus)
+* default commands from [@angular/cli](https://cli.angular.io/) should not be modified, as them will be used for project evaluation.

 ### Workflows